-SpaceX would continue to use LZ-1 landing facility at CCAFS and the USAF is a cooperating agency in preparation of this EA.
+The LZ-1 landing facility at CCAFS is a potential landing facility and the USAF is a cooperating agency in preparation of this EA.
 This EA has been prepared in accordance with the Air Force Environmental Impact Analysis Process (EIAP) (32 CFR Part 989), Department of Defense (DoD) Directive 6050.